Aug 10 – beach umbrellas

 https://dailypost.wordpress.com/photo-challenges/experimental/

-Comments Off on Weekly Photo Challenge: Experimental…
+Weekly Photo Challenge: Delta…

 The prompt is: share a photograph that signifies transitions and change to you.
 It can be the very beginning of a phase, or the very end.